Skip to On this page All posts

 Dictate Meeting Notes to Polished Summaries on Mac

 Turn post-meeting chaos into structured summaries with action items.
-Dictate meeting notes on your Mac — privately, in seconds.
+Dictate meeting notes on your Mac: privately, on-device, in seconds, no cloud.

 The post-meeting dictation workflow